Laser-assisted spin-polarized transport in graphene tunnel junctions: Numerical analysis

-Fig.\ref{fig1}(a) shows the bias dependence of the differential conductance $G=d\langle I\rangle/dV$ for different radiation strengths in the parallel configuration of the two electrodes.
-In the absence of the radiation field, the differential conductance exhibits a strong dip structure (see the Fig.\ref{fig1}(a)).
+Fig.\ref{fig1}(a) shows the the differential conductance $G=d\langle I\rangle/dV$ as a function of the bias voltage for different radiation strengths in the parallel configuration of the two electrodes.
+In the absence of the radiation field, the differential conductance exhibits a linear dependence on the bias voltage (see Fig.\ref{fig1}(a)).
 The graphene spin valve device is sensitive to the electromagnetic radiation.
 When the radiation field is applied, some characteristic features are presented explicitly in the transport.
-Firstly, close to the zero bias voltage, a salient zero value region appears symmetrically in the differential conductance, and the width of the region becomes large with increasing the radiation strength.
+Firstly, close to the zero bias voltage, a salient zero value region appears symmetrically in the differential conductance, and the width of the region becomes larger with increasing the radiation strength.
 This is because the resonant interaction between the graphene and the external radiation field opens a dynamical gap in the spectrum of the quasiparticle in the graphene.
-When the bias voltage lies inside this gap, the graphene can be viewed as an insulator, thus the electron tunneling through the graphene is suppressed.
-Additionally, the combined effects of the radiation field and the graphene tunneling properties results in multi photon processes (see Eq. (\ref{gremx1})), which are manifested a successive peaks in the differential conductance as a function of the bias voltage.
-The peaks close to and far away from the zero bias point are suppressed.
-This is due to the nature of the insulator-like properties in the dynamical gap (for peaks close to $eV=0$), and (for those far away from $eV=0$) due to the lower amplitude of multi photon processes with an increasing number of exchanged photons at a fixed field strength.
-In general, with the increase of the radiation field strength, the resonant peaks are weakened (see Fig.\ref{fig1}(b)).
-This behavior is different from the case of when an oscillating gate voltage is applied, in which case the resonant peaks increase uniformly with increasing the ac gate voltage amplitude \cite{dkh}.
-The reason for this difference is that the sidebands for an oscillating gate voltage are produced due to the modulation of each of the quasiparticle levels by the gate voltage, while those for the present case are caused by the electron scattering between the bands.
-When the electrons are injected from the electrode to the graphene, the radiation field results in multiple electron scattering events.
-Each scattering process provides a sideband.
-When the bias windows cross this sideband, the resonant tunneling occurs leading to the appearance of the resonant peak.
-When the radiation strength is enhanced, the dynamical gap increases.
-Thus the sidebands fall into the gap at some stage, and the scattering probability of the electrons is suppressed due to the linear density of state (DOS) in graphene which explains the decrease of the peaks.
-Another pronounced feature is that the positions of the peaks shift in the direction away from the origin with increasing the radiation strength, which also differs from the case of a gate voltage\cite{dkh}, where the positions of the peaks are fixed.
-This is due to the increase of the dynamical gap lifting the photon-assisted sidebands.
-Fig. \ref{fig1}(c) shows the bias dependence of the differential conductance for different frequencies $\omega_0$ in the parallel configuration of the electrodes.
-With increasing the frequency, the dynamical gap diminishes leading to a decrease of the width of the zero value region and to a shift of the peaks towards the origin.
-Especially, one can find that the amplitude of the peaks become larger when the frequency grows.
-The reason is that the frequency increase lifts the photon-induced sidebands, which causes the increase of the DOS for the sidebands, thus enhancing the electrons tunneling through the graphene sheet.
+When the bias voltage lies inside this gap, the graphene can be viewed as an insulator, thus the electron transport through the graphene is suppressed.
+Secondly, the differential conductance as a function of the bias voltage exhibits two peaks corresponding to the resonant tunneling via the photon-induced sidebands.
+This behavior is different to the case of the presence of an oscillating gate voltage in graphene sheet (a successive peaks are observed )\cite{dkh}.
+The reason for this difference is that the sidebands in the latter case are produced due to the modulation of each quasiparticle level by the gate voltage; while in former case they are caused by the electron scattering between the sidebands.
+When the electrons are injected from the electrode to the graphene, the radiation field results in multiple electron scattering events and two resonant points within our approximation \cite{svsprb2008}; for higher intensities that may result in further structures one has to go beyond the rotating wave approximation.
+When the bias windows cross the resonant points, the resonant tunnelings happen leading to the appearance of two peaks.
+In addition, for the case of the gate voltage, when changing the amplitude of the gate voltage, the positions of the peaks are fixed.
+In the present case, with increasing the radiation strength, the positions of the peaks shift in the direction away from the origin.
+This is due to the increase of the dynamical gap lifting the photon-assisted subbands.
+Fig.\ref{fig1}(b) shows the bias dependence of the differential conductance for the different frequency $\omega_0$ in the parallel configuration of the electrodes.
+With increasing the frequency, the dynamical gap diminishes leading to the decrease of the width of zero value plateau and the shift of the peaks towards the origin.
+Especially, one can find that the amplitude of the peaks change non-monotonously with the radiation intensity and the frequency.
+The reason is that the decrease of the frequency or the increase of the radiation intensity enhances the gap, which lifts the photon-induced subbands, and causes the increase of the density of state for the subbands,thus enhancing the electrons tunneling through the graphene.